 25. Sinha, Koushik Sabbatical School of Computing 100% August 16, 2024 - December 31, 2024 Dr. Sinha can significantly enhance his research activities in the areas of next generation wireless networks, edge computing and cybersecurity.
 Towards this end, Dr. Sinha intends to establish effective collaborative research partnerships with industry and academic partners that will result in publications, grant proposals and/or patents as tangible outcomes.
 The research activities during the sabbatical will also help in his direct and indirect teaching activities at SIUC by incorporating cutting-edge topics in course curriculum and attracting undergraduate and graduate students to work in his Next Generation Networks and Systems Lab.
-26. Stikkers, Kenneth Sabbatical School of History and Philosophy 100% January 1, 2025 - May 15, 2025 Dr. Stikkers will deliver invited lectures, workshops, and seminars at several universities in Poland, Italy, France, and possibly elsewhere in Europe, including a course at the University of Wrocław (topic to be determined), as part of on-going collaboration between ii and SIUC, funded through the European Union's Erasmus Program; and develop and strengthen collaborative relations between those universities and SIUC.
-27. Youpa, Andrew Sabbatical School of History and Philosophy 100% August 16, 2024 - December 31, 2024 Ethics of Spinoza's T heological-Polit d in Geometric ( an academic journal, an art ical Treatise."
-My book foci Order."
-In this new article, I k, the TTP. uses on S Spinoza's masterpiece, 28.
-Zea, Wendi Sabbatical School of Theater and Dance 100% January 1, 2025 - May 15, 2025 Dr. Zea will continue research of historical garments in museum holdings, studying first-hand the structure and construction used in past centuries.
+26. Stikkers, Kenneth Sabbatical School of History and Philosophy 100% January 1, 2025 - May 15, 2025 Poland, Italy, France Wrocław (topic to be , and possibly e determined), as n Union's Erasn es, workshops, and semina Isewhere in Europe, includ Is part of on-going collabora nus Program; and develop and SIUC. ing a cοι tion betw rse at the University of een ii and SIUC, funded 27.
+Youpa, Andrew Sabbatical School of History and Philosophy 100% August 16, 2024 - December 31, 2024 Dr. Youpa will work on an article for an academic journal, an article that is in progress: "The Ethics of Spinoza's Theological-Political Treatise."
+My book focuses on Spinoza's masterpiece, "Ethics Demonstrated in Geometric Order."
+In this new article, I reconstruct the moral philosophy that appears in Spinoza's earlier work, the TTP.
+28. Zea, Wendi Sabbatical School of Theater and Dance 100% January 1, 2025 - May 15, 2025 Dr. Zea will continue research of historical garments in museum holdings, studying first-hand the structure and construction used in past centuries.
 Will apply this knowledge to the creation of period garments on half-scale dress forms [these forms are similar to the dressmakers' mannequins used in sewing, but at exactly half the measurements of an adult body, allowing a more portable model for classroom purposes] demonstrating the typical clothing, complete with undergarments, constructed with appropriate fabrics.
 The goal is to share these half-scale models with my classes in costume history, to allow greater understanding of the subject.
 In addition, I will seek design opportunities at regional theaters to continue my creative activity.